GregHowe/tech-portfolio/README.md

 This section showcases my frontend development skills using **Vue 3**, **TypeScript**, and **Vite**.
 Each sample reflects my approach to building dynamic, reusable components that respond to user input at runtime — ideal for customizable interfaces and template-driven site builders.

-You'll find examples of:
-- Component composition and scoped styling
-- Reactive data flows and state management
-- Integration with REST APIs and backend services
-- Clean folder structure and naming conventions
-- Testing strategies and linting for maintainable code

 These samples are drawn from real-world projects, including Core.Builder, where I implemented dynamic rendering logic for user-generated commerce pages.